Employer of Record in Italy

 Parental Leave In Italy

-In Italy, an employee has the right to 11 months of unpaid parental leave, which can be taken until the child turns 12.
+In Italy, an employee has the right to 10 months of parental leave, which can be taken until the child turns 12.
 Both eligible parents can collaboratively determine how to allocate this time outside of their maternity and paternity leave.
-Social Security covers 30% of the salary during this period, but it is not extendable.
+In 2025, each parent is entitled to three months of parental leave at 80% of their salary if taken within the child's first six years of life, with additional months available at 30% of salary.
+The total parental leave can be extended to 11 months if the father takes at least three consecutive months.

 Annual Leave and Company Policies In Italy